Hi, I'm Jaime.

 My Approach

 Therapy isn’t one-size-fits-all.
-Many approaches focus on just one aspect—like thoughts or behaviors—but people are complex.
-I believe in looking at the whole picture, using an integrative approach that incorporates both top-down (like your thoughts) and bottom-up (like your body’s responses) methods to address the whole person.
-When we work together, I consider all aspects of your life—biological, psychological, and social (including systemic) influences—because everything is connected.
+Many approaches focus on just one aspect, like thoughts or behaviors, but people are complex.
+I believe in looking at the whole picture, using an integrative approach that incorporates both top-down (thoughts) and bottom-up (the body’s responses) methods to support the whole person.
+When we work together, I consider all aspects of your life, including biological, psychological, and social influences, because everything is connected.
 Based on your unique concerns, I apply interventions from modalities that will be most effective in addressing the root causes we’ve identified.
 Additionally, I emphasize neuroscience and typically begin with some basic education about the mind and body, as a better understanding of the mind-body connection helps build self-compassion.

 My approach includes emotion-focused therapy, cognitive behavioral therapy (CBT and its newer forms like ACT and DBT), and somatic therapy.
+To address trauma, I also utilize Cognitive Processing Therapy (CPT) and Trauma-Focused CBT (TF-CBT).
 I focus on understanding your specific concerns and how they impact your daily life, recognizing that everyone’s experience is unique.
 Together, we’ll explore contributing factors to uncover the root causes of your challenges, creating a personalized plan that’s in line with your concerns, needs, values, and goals.

 My goal is to help you understand that whatever you’re struggling with makes sense based on your unique life experiences.
 Every unhelpful habit or coping mechanism has developed for a reason.
 I’m here to help you connect the dots, build self-compassion, and provide you with practical tools you can use long after therapy is over.
 It is an honor to be a part of your healing journey.